Perry's Victory and International Peace Memorial (Boundary Increase and Additional Documentation)

 In the 20th century, Ottawa County saw the growth of tourism, largely due to its location on the shores of Lake Erie.
 The county's picturesque landscapes, sandy beaches, and recreational opportunities attracted visitors from both nearby cities and other states.
 The construction of resorts, marinas, and amusement parks further enhanced the region's appeal as a vacation destination.
 Today, Ottawa County continues to thrive as a popular tourist spot while also maintaining its agricultural roots.

-This timeline provides a concise overview of the key events in the history of Ottawa County, Ohio.
+This timeline provides a condensed summary of the historical journey of Ottawa County, Ohio.